aspose-total/Aspose.Total-Products/total/en/python-net/conversion/email-to-rtf/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert Email to RTF</h2>

+Email to RTF conversion is a useful process for Python developers who are looking to add a feature to their application.
+RTF (Rich Text Format) is a popular format for documents that can be read by many different word processing programs.
+It is also a great way to store emails in a format that can be easily shared and edited.

+<h2>How Aspose.Total Helps for Email to RTF Conversion</h2>

-For a Python developer, who is trying to add a EMAIL to RTF conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word RTF format.
+Aspose.Total for Python via .NET is a full package of various APIs that can help automate the conversion process from Email to RTF.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which are both part of the Aspose.Total for Python via .NET package.
+This package makes the conversion process easy and straightforward.

+The conversion process is a two-step process.
+First, the Email is loaded and rendered into HTML using Aspose.Email for Python via .NET.
+Then, the converted HTML is loaded using Aspose.Words for Python via .NET and saved into the respective Word RTF format.
+This process is quick and efficient, and can be used to easily convert emails into RTF format.

+Aspose.Total for Python via .NET is a great tool for Python developers who are looking to add a feature to their application that will allow for Email to RTF conversion.
+It is a full package of various APIs that make the conversion process easy and efficient.
+With Aspose.Total for Python via .NET, developers can quickly and easily convert emails into RTF format.

 {{% /blocks/products/pf/feature-page-summary %}}